AWildDevAppears/structure-docs/file-system/README.md

 {
   "web/": {
     "css/",
-    "node_modules/", // required for app (symlinks?)
     "assets",
     "js/",
+    "lib/", // node modules
     "index.html / .php"
   },
   "scss/": {
     // 7 : 1 model
   },
-  "node_modules/", // dev version
+  "node_modules/",
   "bin/",
+  "src/",
   "gulpfile.js",
   "package.json"
 }
 ```
 ### Web folder

-The web folder should be independant from anything outside of it.
+The web folder should be independent from anything outside of it.
 You should be able to push the contents of this folder up to the server without worrying about bringing down the server
 (after compiling all of the scss into the css folder).
 The directories within the web folder (css/js) should for the most part be empty.
 You can stick a .gitDontIgnore file into each directory, and just ignore the rest of the files.